Skip to main content

 You can update:

-• Label: Change the descriptive name
+• Label — Change the descriptive name

-• Expiration date: Extend or set expiration
+• Expiration date — Extend or set expiration

 Revoking Keys

-To temporarily disable a key without deleting:
+To temporarily disable a key without deleting it:

-1. Go to Settings → API Keys
+1. Go to Account → API Keys

 2. Find the key in the list